-On June 24, 1777, Captain Wolfe and his light company received orders "to hold themselves in readiness to embark and be brigaded."
-The next day they were told "the Army ... will March in two Columns from the right by half companies ...
-None but the Light Infantry and Flankers to be loaded on this march...
-All the Women and Children are to remain with the Baggage."
-So the light infantry led the British forces on the morning of June 26, in what is now referred to as the Battle of Short Hills.
+On June 24th, Captain Wolfe and his light company, still camped at Perth Amboy, received orders, "to hold themselves in readiness to embark and be brigaded."
+The next day they were told "the Army...will March in two Columns from the right by half companies...None but the Light Infantry and Flankers to be loaded on this march...All the Women and Children are to remain with the Baggage."
+So the light infantry led the British forces on the morning of June 26th in what is now referred to as the Battle of Short Hills.
 But instead of finding the entire Continental army, they discovered only about 2,000 men from the 5th Continental Division within striking distance.
 These Continentals were ready to fight and they inflicted disproportionate damage on the British, killing seventy, while themselves losing only around a dozen men.

-By now, Howe had grown tired of New Jersey, so he decided to depart from Perth Amboy.
-The Continental army had managed to successfully block the British from advancing by land to either Philadelphia or Albany.
+By now, Howe had grown tired of New Jersey, so he decided to realize the evacuation from Perth Amboy which had started as a ruse.
+The Forage Wars, as they came to be known, clearly turned out in Washington's favor, since the Continental army had managed to successfully block the British from advancing by land to either Philadelphia or Albany.
 Howe's next move would have to be by sea.
-Fortunately for Howe, the sea wasn't such a bad place; his brother, Admiral Richard Howe, had a fleet of over 200 ships at his disposal.
+10